 The southern end of the gorge offers a freshwater aquarium, a stocked fishing pond and restaurants and souvenir shops.

 Staying overnight is a possibility.
 There are traditional Japanese inns, ryokan, and hotels close to the gorge.

 One reason to do so in summer is that the gorge is illuminated.
-You should also make the trip to Takachiho Shrine and the Kagura Night Festival dance performance.
-You might even squeeze in a side trip to Amano-Iwato Shrine to get a full cultural experience.
+You should also make the trip to Takachiho Shrine and the Kagura Night Festival dance performance. ou might even squeeze in a side trip to Takachiho Shrine to get a full cultural experience.